DylanMcComas/applehealth/README.md

 - Highlight unusual findings

 Notes:
-- If you haven’t run any analysis yet, the AI options will trigger the necessary data exports automatically.
+- If you haven’t run any analysis yet, the AI options will trigger the necessary data exports automatically using the same parallel, chunked XML → CSV/JSON pipeline as options 7/8 (tune with `--workers`, `--batch-size`, `--no-multiprocessing`, `--force-rescan`).
 - API keys can be provided via `.env` or pasted when prompted in the terminal:
   - ChatGPT (OpenAI): `OPENAI_API_KEY`
   - Claude (Anthropic): `ANTHROPIC_API_KEY`